+3.3 Feature contextualisation

-3.2.3 Feature contextualisation.
-State-of-the-art methods for group activity recognition have shown that attention is a useful mechanism for contextualisation [31][66][99].
-We will follow this approach and use multi-head self-attention [95] in particular.
+State-of-the-art methods for group activity recognition have shown that attention is a useful mechanism for contextualisation [29][57][84].
+We will follow this approach and use multi-head self-attention [81] in particular.
 Before the feature embeddings are put into context, we apply layer normalisation over each embedding independently and ReLU activation thereafter.
-Similar to the ARG, we construct H GATs where each graph contains Nvertices representing the normalised feature embeddings.
-Per graph, features are exchanged between players depending on inter-player relationships using self-attention, as in Equation 2.
-Thereafter, the collection of features is non-linearly transformed via a graph convolution layer, as in Equation 3.
-The context features from all graphs are combined using Equation 4, similar to the combination function in the Transformer architecture [95].
+Similar to the ARG, we construct H GATs where each graph contains N vertices representing the normalised feature embeddings.
+Per graph, features are exchanged between players depending on inter-player relationships using self-attention, as in Equation 1.
+Thereafter, the collection of features is non-linearly transformed via a graph convolution layer, as in Equation 2.
+The context features from all graphs are combined using Equation 3, similar to the combination function in the Transformer architecture [81].
 As the ARG, the Transformer and our approach use self-attention at the core of the architecture, the methods display similarities.
 We specify when the original player embeddings E are transformed into query, key and value embeddings such that similarities can be identified more easily.
-Also, we found H = 64 to be optimal for our model.
+Also, we use H = 64 for the proposed method and the ARG baseline.